Warranty Deeds in Florida

 A warranty deed in Florida transfers ownership of real estate with full warranty of title.
 A warranty deed guarantees that the purchaser receives good and valid title to the property.

 The person who signed the warranty deed could be held liable to the new owner for any problems or issues with the property’s chain of title.
 For example, suppose a seller sells the property to a buyer with a warranty deed.
 Later, the buyer discovers that another person had a prior valid claim to the property title.
 Suppose this other person sues the buyer to recover the property.
-In this example, the buyer has a claim against the seller for their financial loss due to the other person’s claim because the seller guaranteed good title in his warranty deed.
+In this example, the buyer has a claim against the seller for their financial loss due to the other person’s claim because the seller guaranteed good title in their warranty deed.

 A warranty deed includes five covenants, or warranties of title: